 Buy from CurrentBody | £250 to £399

 Smoothskin advise you may see results on light blonde hair.
+That’s bacause it may have enough eumelanin pigment.
 This excludes blonde hair that’s virtually white.

 The chart below comes from the Smoothskin website.
 You can see it here.